Monday, January 12, 2026

 Share

-Under the proposed bill, which earned support from celebrities including Jane Fonda and Leonardo DiCaprio, companies earning more than $100 million in annual revenue would have to disclose details for 50 percent of their suppliers, including where they source materials from and how much revenue comes from which materials.
+Under the proposed bill, which earned support from celebrities including Jane Fonda and Leonardo DiCaprio, companies earning more than $100 million in annual revenue would have to disclose details on at least 50 percent of their suppliers, including where they source materials from and how much revenue comes from which materials.
 Companies would also have to disclose which parts of their supply chains are contributing the biggest social and environmental impact including energy and water use as well as labor practices.

 Can California close the loop?